PFund-Software-Ltd/pfund/README.md

 - [x] Enables parallel data processing, e.g. Interactive Brokers and Binance each have their own process for receiving data feeds
 - [ ] Allows choosing your preferred data tool, e.g. pandas, polars, pyspark etc.
 - [ ] Features a modern frontend using [Mantine UI](https://ui.mantine.dev/) and TradingView's Charts library
+- [ ] Supports manual/semi-manual trading using the frontend

 ## Installation